the-linux-schools-project/karoshi-client/README.md

 ## Symlinks

 Some Karoshi utilities need to be symlinked into /usr/bin from their /opt/karoshi/linuxclientsetup/utilities location, to allow desktop icons to correctly reference them and be used system-wide.
+Also, background images are linked from /opt/karoshi/linuxclientsetup/images and /var/lib/karoshi/images to /usr/share/backgrounds using the update-alternatives system.

-See **install/link-list** for a list of files that are linked into various places
+See **install/alternatives-list** for a list of files that are linked into various places